sogartar/battle_fatigue/README.md

 when high.
 You may need to hit the temple to continue taking fights in a fast pace.

 Quick fights will result in less of a hit to maximum fatigue and resolve.
-If a fight is finished in less than 6 rounds, the penalty will be lower, allowing to take 1 or more fights per day without accumulating a large penalty.
+If a fight is finished in less than 5 rounds, the penalty will be lower, allowing to take 1 or more fights per day without accumulating a large penalty.
-Retreating in the beginning of a fort battle on easy terrain would not result in a penalty.
-For normal fights and if on rough terrain retreating is not fast enough and some of your bros may get battle fatigued.
+Retreating in the beginning of a fort battle on easy terrain would result in a single turn penalty.
+For normal fights and if on rough terrain retreating is not fast enough and some of your bros will get more battle fatigued.

 Because of reduced battle frequency your bros will have lower morale and having a drink in the tavern is more valuable.